Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 Gingivitis is the inflammation of the gums, thus reflecting the meaning of its name.
 The root words come from “gingiv” = gingiva (gums) and “itis” = inflammation of.

 Gingivitis usually occurs in areas where plaque biofilm has not been adequately removed.
-Poor or inadequate oral hygiene allows bacteria to congregate at the gumlines, triggering an inflammatory response in the body.
-The result is inflammation and antibodies targeting the area of bacterial buildup, otherwise known as the condition “gingivitis.”
+Poor or inadequate oral hygiene allows germs to congregate at the gum lines, triggering an inflammatory response in the body.
+The result is inflammation and antibodies targeting the area of germs buildup, otherwise known as the condition “gingivitis.”
 The early stages of gum infections are known as gingivitis, but as the infection becomes more severe it can lead to periodontal disease (gum disease), bone loss and tooth loss.
 It is estimated that up to 90% of adults in the U.S. suffer from some form of gingivitis.
 Areas with gingivitis are tender to the touch or may bleed during oral hygiene procedures.

 What Does Gingivitis Look Like?

 Gingivitis is the inflammation of the gums resulting in:

 - Red or purple gums